AnaMMoreira/surfs_up/README.md

 ## Summary:

 In conclusion, the seasonal variation in temperature in Oahu is most likely not going to affect sales for both surfing gear and ice cream.
-The mild temperatures are supportive of activities such as surfing and eating ice cream and would therefore indicate a successful business venture.
+The mild temperatures are supportive of activities such as surfing and eating ice cream through out the year and would therefore indicate a successful business venture.
 It would be interesting however to make sure that this analysis is comparing two good representing months so looking at the stats of all 12 months in order to determine which month might contain the lowest temperatures and/or find an average-month statistics might be helpful.
-Another analysis might look at hourly data on a seasonal basis and compare them to open business hours and/or beach access hours.
+Another analysis might look at hourly data on a seasonal basis and compare them to open for business hours and/or beach access hours.